saisindhu218/Regional-SalesData-DA-Project/README.md

 Dataset coverage: Acme Co.
 USA Sales, **2014 – 2018**

-## Project Overview

-This project analyzes five years of regional sales data for a fictional distribution company, **Acme Co.**, taking it through the complete analytics lifecycle:

-1. **Phase 1 — Exploratory Data Analysis (Python / Jupyter Notebook):** loading, cleaning, merging six raw data sheets, feature engineering, and a structured EDA covering sales trends, product performance, customer behavior, channel mix, and profitability.
-2. **Phase 2 — Interactive Power BI Dashboard:** a polished, 5-page, fully interactive report built on the cleaned dataset, with a custom navigation system, synchronized slicers, KPI cards, and drill-down visuals.

-The goal is to demonstrate the same workflow used by data analysts and BI developers in industry: raw data → clean data → insight → a self-service dashboard a business stakeholder can explore without touching a line of code.

 ##  Problem Statement & Objective

 **Problem Statement:** Organizations need to understand the factors influencing sales and profitability.
 This project analyzes historical sales data to identify key trends, performance drivers, and business opportunities across products, channels, customers, and regions.